crueber/restful-api/README.md

     var rest = new require('restful-api')(app);

+There is a second parameter available as a default override.
+Lets say you decided to call your indices 'list' instead of 'index'.
+You could apply that as default across your app in one fell swoop, like so:

+    var rest = new require('restful-api')(app, { index: 'list' })

+For more info on defaults, take a look at `restful-api/lib/defaults.js`

 ### Step 3: Register your controllers

 This part will become more obvious what you're doing when you look at Step 5 and see what a controller is all about.

     rest.register_controller('posts', PostsController)

-or...
+or, if you would prefer to regisgter multiple at once...

     rest.register_controller({ 'posts': PostsController, 'comments': CommentsController })

 ### Step 4: Register your resources individually (they can be nested!).

-The first parameter in the registering of the controller (Step 3) is the what you use here.
+The first parameter in the registering of the controller (Step 3) is the what you use as parameters, here.

     rest.resource('posts')              // <-- Produces /posts pathing!
     rest.resource('posts', 'comments')  // <-- Produces /posts/:post_id/comments pathing! ..hang tight for more info on this.

+The last parameter may be used for overriding defaults, just the same way as mentioned in Step 2.
+Ex:

+    rest.resource('posts', { read: 'show' }) // uses the 'show' function on the Controller, instead of the 'read' function.

 ### Step 5: Start building your controllers in this fashion!

 These are the properties and callbacks that a controller may have on it.
+All callbacks follow the node convention of callback(err, args...).
     PostsController = {
-      finder: function (identifier, is_index, callback) {}, // callback accepts error and the array/object needed for this resource (and any others that are nested).
+      finder: function (identifier, is_index, callback) {},     // identifier is a string that was passed in the URI.
+                                                                // is_index is a boolean for if this was called from an index or not
+                                                                // callback takes err and the model. the model will be set on req[controller_name] for subsequent requests.
-      secure: function (req, is_secure_callback) {},              // callback accepts error and a boolean for whether or not the user is authorized.
+      secure: function (req, is_nested, is_secure_callback) {}, // is_nested indicates whether this controllers action will be called.
+                                                                // is_secure_callback tkaes err and a boolean to indicate if the request is authorized.
       before_filters: [ function (req, res, callback) ],        // filters that are run before the resource function.
+Callback takes err.
       after_filters: [ function (req, res, callback) ],         // filters that are run after the resource function, and after the response has been sent.
+Callback takes err.

+      // ** Actions: These are the actually heavy lifters of a resource.
       index: function (req, res, data) {},     // data is a callback that accepts error and an array of serializable objects.
 Each object must contain an 'id' property.
       read: function (req, res, data) {},      // data is a callback that accepts error and a serializable object.
 Must contain on 'id' property.
       create: function (req, res, data) {},    // data is a callback that takes error and a serializable version of the created resource.
 Must contain an 'id' property.
       update: function (req, res, data) {},    // data is a callback that takes error and a serializable version of the updated resource.
 Must contain an 'id' property.
-      remove: function (req, res, success) {}, // success is a callback that takes error and a boolean to indicate the success of the deletion.
+      remove: function (req, res, success) {}, // success is a callback that takes error.
+If there isn't one, it returns 200 to indicate success.
     }

 Note that if you omit any of these, it doesn't matter!
 They're simply not applied to that particular resource.
 Missing a finder?
 No biggy, no finding will be done.
 No security necessary?
 Omit the secure property.
 Don't need an index?
 Don't use it!
 That simple.

+When you use the batch API, you are running the final resources finder, secure, filters, and action, multiple times, with different identifiers for finder each time.

 ### Step 6: ...